ethangriffith2004/hide-and-peek-simulator/README.md

 # nExamples doesn't matter
 ```

-To run 3 sample games for each strategy, showing specific results for each, set the parameters in `main()` like this:
+To run 3 example games for each strategy (and see specific results for each), set the parameters in `main()` like this:

 ```python
 runTrials = False